-The world is currently undergoing treatment.
-As the pandemic takes over even more drastically with the toll exceeding over 4,00,000, more brands are being proactive and mindful about their role in saving the world.
-Check out these fashion and beauty brands that are going all out to combat the COVID-19 crises.
+As the pandemic refuses to loosen its hold, more and more brands are being proactive and mindful about their role in saving the world.
+These fashion and beauty brands are going all out to combat the crises arising from COVID-19.

 Luxury brand Bottega Veneta has launched a virtual residency programme intending to spread positivity.
 This multi-platform plan will see a muse, collaborator, or talent take over the newly-created mini-site showing off works that inspire them (film, music or art).
 On weekends, the platform will host cooking segments from chefs and/or host live music performances with a Sunday movie night thrown into the mix.
 You can access the Residency through Instagram, YouTube, Spotify, Apple Music and SoundCloud, as well as Bottega Veneta’s website.

 The luxury goods giant, LVMH, is converting three of its perfume manufacturing facilities to make hand sanitisers, replacing fragrances for Dior and Givenchy.
 They will be donated to hospitals around France, which is currently experiencing a nationwide shortage of antibacterial gel.
-But, that’s not all, earlier this year, the Paris-based conglomerate donated Rs 17.5 cr (approx) to the Chinese Red Cross Foundation in response to the shortage of medical supplies in Wuhan.
+That’s not all.
+Earlier this year, the Paris-based conglomerate donated Rs 17.5 cr (approx) to the Chinese Red Cross Foundation in response to the shortage of medical supplies in Wuhan.

 Additionally, Dior has joined the fight against the pandemic, confirming that one of its workshops has started to produce face masks.
 The luxury fashion brand took to their Instagram to post a statement, ”Dior is actively committed to aiding and protecting all those who are on the front line every day.
 Thank you to our wonderful petites mains who, in an exceptional show of solidarity, are working tirelessly to protect them. #DiorStandsWithYou”

-Kering-owned Gucci is producing 1.1 million masks and 55,000 pairs of medical overalls.
-The Italian fashion brand’s efforts are joined by Prada, whose factory in Montone is now being used to manufacture 110,000 masks and 80,000 overalls that will be donated to hospitals in Tuscany.
+Prada, whose factory in Montone is now being used to manufacture 110,000 masks and 80,000 overalls, is donating to hospitals in Tuscany.
 Prada has also funded six new ICUs across hospitals in Milan.
-Kering group has also pledged Rs 6.8 cr (approx) to the Hubei Red Cross Foundation.
+Parent company, Kering group has also pledged Rs 6.8 cr (approx) to the Hubei Red Cross Foundation.

 Donatella Versace and her daughter Allegra have made a personal donation of Rs 1.6 cr (approx) to the intensive care unit of the San Raffaele hospital in Milan.

-Independent fashion designers Brandon Maxwell have started the production of medical supplies.
+Independent fashion designer Brandon Maxwell has started the production of medical supplies.
 Through a statement on Instagram, Maxwell shared that his brand is now in the midst of focusing on creating gowns for doctors and nurses treating COVID-19 patients.
 The American designer also intends to make medical-grade masks and gloves as soon as more information on manufacturing them becomes available.

 Similarly, Siriano and his team are working to produce a few thousand masks a week for hospitals in New York.
 The masks, while washable and reusable, are not medical grade, but the Project Runway winner plans to acquire the approved materials and patterns to meet official health standards.